-If you wish to access independent advice or information on school admissions or appeals you can contact the Children's Legal Centreor by ring the advice line tel: 0300 330 5485.
+If you wish to access independent advice or information on school admissions or appeals you can contact the Children's Legal Centreor by ringing the advice line, tel: 0300 330 5485.

 If you complete an online appeal form, you will receive an online acknowledgement that your appeal has been submitted together with a PDF document of your completed appeal form.